hg-fine-codes/python-study-beginner/tutorial/3_list-tuple-set/list-tuple-set.md

 - Get the index and value simultaneously: `enumerate()` function

-The `enumerate()` function returns two values which are the index that we are on and the value.
+The `enumerate()` function returns two values which are the index that we are on and its value.

 ```python
 courses = ['History', 'Math', 'Physics', 'CompSci']